-Email communications is criminally underrated.
+Email communications are criminally underrated.

 I think of email communications instead of email marketing.
 The email inbox is a two-way communication channel and should be considered that way.